 The Right To Recover From Addiction

 Every 4 minutes someone in the U.S. dies from an overdose or substance abuse-related cause—the equivalent of a jumbo jet crashing every day with no survivors!
-Twenty two million Americans are struggling with active addiction; another 23 million are in recovery.
-One in 3 families are directly affected.
+Twenty-two million Americans are struggling with active addiction; another 23 million are in recovery.
+One in 3 families is directly affected.

 Addiction is a national epidemic.
 Make no mistake, the right to recover from addiction is a human right.

 We invite you to join us in recognizing and honoring some of the basic human rights of those in recovery:

 - We have the right to be recognized as individuals grappling with a real and complicated disease.
 Recovery from this disease occurs through a variety of pathways including clinical treatment, recovery programs, peer support groups, and spiritual practices.
 NSR of Asheville’s transitional living program incorporates many of these pathways to maximize opportunities for healing.